-Based on the results of the geotechnical investigation (see Appendix 10-B) and Westwood's experience with similar sites, the rock within anticipated foundation excavation depths (less than 10 to 13 feet below grade) within the Facility Site is generally expected to be rippable.
+Based on the results of the geotechnical investigation (see Appendix 10-B) and Westwood's experience with similar sites, the rock within the upper 10 feet of the ground surface (i.e., the area most likely to be impacted by construction activities) within the Facility Site is generally expected to be rippable.
 However, a full geotechnical investigation of the Facility has not been completed and site-specific geotechnical data is not yet available for all wind turbine locations.
-As shown in Table 10-1 and Figure 10-4, publicly available bedrock depth data appears to have limited accuracy.
+As shown in Table 10-1 and Figure 10-4, publicly available bedrock depth data appears to have limited accuracy.2 However, the preliminary geotechnical investigations completed by the Applicant appear to indicate that near-surface bedrock is most likely to be located on the eastern half of the Facility (see Appendix 10-B).
 If competent, near-surface bedrock is discovered during the final geotechnical investigation, blasting may be required.
 In these cases, blasting will likely generate less noise and take less time than conventional excavation techniques.